dipeshkumar/iBroughtGreen/README.md

 iBroughtGreen is an online project that tags your name on our website's map with the fund of only a US-Dollar.
-The raised fund will help any plantation group worldwide to conserve and protect environment.
+The raised fund will help any environmental community worldwide to conserve and protect environment.